-More flowers are in bloom on the summer solstice than on any other day of the year, and summer brides can capitalize on this floral bounty with the wide range of fragrant and affordable wedding flowers available.
-Not only are these flowers most affordable and lush during June, July, and August, you may also expect to see some of these flowers in bloom if you have an outdoor garden wedding.
+More flowers are in bloom on the summer solstice than on any other day of the year, and summer brides can capitalize on this floral bounty with the wide range of fragrant, fresh, and affordable wedding flowers available.
+You may even want to consider growing your own flowers so that you can make up your own personal eco-friendly bouquet.

-The trumpet-shaped blooms of the lily stand for purity, whether or not white flowers are tucked into the bouquet.
+The trumpet-shaped blooms of the lily stand for purity.
 Oriental lilies, which are in season during late summer, have a strong fragrance and larger blooms than the Asiatic lilies of early summer.
-A wedding bouquet comprised entirely of lilies looks contemporary and dramatic, but lilies also pair well with other flowers like roses or lisianthus.
+A wedding bouquet comprising entirely lilies looks contemporary and dramatic, but lilies also pair well with other flowers like roses or lisianthus.

 No matter what colors you've chosen for the wedding, there's a shade of daisy to go along with it.
 The cheer and innocence of daisies pair well with yellow flowers that pick up the golden tones of a daisy’s center, like yellow roses or Asiatic lilies.
 Additionally, the strong circular shape of daisies makes a striking pomander arrangement to hang from the ends of each row of guests.

 No other flower smells like lavender, so brides should be familiar with the smell before choosing this for a bouquet.
 The flowers make a good choice for scattering from a flower girl’s basket, but be mindful of guests' allergies.
 They also work well as dried flowers for a keepsake sachet after the ceremony.